-In addition to our step-by-step tutorials, we also suggest watching the videos listed in the WordPress Installation Video Tutorials section.
+In addition to the step-by-step tutorials, we also suggest watching the videos listed in our WordPress Installation Video Tutorials section.

-In this tutorial, you will learn how to perform the “famous” WordPress five-minute installation and install WordPress manually on your domain using FTP (File Transfer Protocol) …
+In this tutorial, you will learn how to perform the “famous” WordPress 5-minute installation and install WordPress manually on your domain using FTP (File Transfer Protocol) …

-(The famous 5-minute WordPress install.
+(The famous WordPress 5-minute installation.
 Source: WordPress Codex: Installing WordPress)

 *** IMPORTANT ***

 In order to perform a manual WordPress installation, your web hosting account needs to provide you with access to MySQL database management features.
 Most cPanel hosting accounts provide this function.
-If you do not have access to MySQL databases, please contact your host, or get help from professionals.
+If you do not have access to MySQL databases, please contact your host, or get help from a professional.

 Also, please keep in mind that this is a tutorial for non-techies, so we have simplified the WordPress installation process by leaving out technical explanations of the process (you will still get the same results if you just follow the tutorial below).
 If you want the technical details, refer to the official WordPress documentation on how to perform a manual installation of WordPress here.

-Tutorial: Installing WordPress Manually On Your Domain Using FTP
+Tutorial: Installing WordPress On Your Domain Name Using FTP

 There are 5 steps involved in the process of installing WordPress manually on your domain name: